ethan-campbell/ethan-campbell.github.io/_pages/research.md

 classes: wide
 ---

-The ice-covered Southern Ocean around Antarctica is a dynamic region, featuring substantial variability in seasonal ice cover as well as heat, salt, and biogeochemical fluxes.
-My research is focused on the role of this region in global climate.
+The ice-covered Southern Ocean around Antarctica is a dynamic region that plays a key role in global climate.
+It is characterized by substantial spatial and temporal variability in heat, salt, and biogeochemical fluxes.

-I am most interested in air-ice-ocean interactions, offshore polynyas, and bottom water formation.
-The primary tools I use in my research are under-ice hydrographic measurements, remote sensing, and atmospheric reanalysis.
+My research focuses on several processes within this region: air-ice-ocean interactions, offshore polynyas, and bottom water formation.
+The primary tools I have used in my research are under-ice hydrographic measurements, remote sensing, and atmospheric reanalysis.

 ## Offshore polynyas in the Weddell Sea